Back to top

 Safety

-Our 2025 float, Nautilus, is designed to collect pressure data during two vertical profiles of the pool and a period hovering at 2.5 meters in the pool and transmit that data to the Float Operator’s computer.
+Our 2026 float, Nemo III, is designed to collect pressure data during two vertical profiles of the pool and a period hovering at 2.5 meters in the pool and transmit that data to the Float Operator’s computer once surfaced.

-Nautilus uses a buoyancy engine composed of an IP54-rated linear actuator driving a syringe in and out to dynamically ascend and descend in the water.
-Rocks suspended in a plastic enclosure are used as ballast.
-Nautilus’ housing is mostly composed of a foam-core PVC tube that can withstand pressures of up to 888 kPa.
-The float is 600 mm long and 115 mm in diameter (not counting end cap).
-One end of the tube is capped by the 3d printed part, which fits tightly on the pipe and is sealed by epoxy.
-The other end of the pipe is capped by a mechanical test cap for easy access to the electronics.
+Nemo uses a buoyancy engine composed of an IP-54 rated linear actuator driving a syringe in and out to dynamically ascend and descend in the water.
+Nemo’s housing is an clear acrlyic PVC tube that can withstand pressures of up to 888 kPa.
+Each end of the tube is capped by the 3D printed part, which fits tightly on the pipe.
 Our pressure release is formed by a hole in the side of the float plugged by a rubber stopper.
 This allowed the float to meet safety requirements.

 Innovation